luisrmendes/dQuantumSim/README.md

 # Distributed Quantum Simulator developed at FEUP

-This project is an implementation on a distributed quantum simulator using MPI.
-In order to test the results of the instructions, a simpler version of a quantum assembly language was created (myqasm).
-The simulator takes as input the file name of the quantum assembly code.
+This project implements a parallel and scalable quantum simulator based on the state vector approach.
+By distributing the workload amongst various machines, we extend the capabilities of quantum simulation.

 ## Features

+The program receives a quantum assembly file as input.
+This simulator parses a subset of the OpenQASM 2.0 specification.
-The following operations are implemented:
+The following gate operations are implemented:

-- Pauli X
+- Pauli X gate
-- Pauli Y
+- Pauli Y gate
-- Pauli Z
+- Pauli Z gate
-- Hadamard
+- Hadamard gate
+- Principle Square Root of X gate
+- Principle Square Root of Y gate
+- Principle Square Root of Z gate (S gate)
+- T gate
-- Controlled X
+- Controlled X gate
-- Controlled Z
+- Controlled Z gate
-- Toffoli
+- Toffoli gate

 ## How to Run